 Provider and physician monitoring must become a priority for protecting your organization’s compliance standards of participation in federal healthcare programs.
 There are many populations of healthcare providers who completely rely on these standard referral programs as their care delivery methods such as laboratories, imaging centers, durable medical equipment suppliers, pharmacies, and more.
 According to HHS OIG, “to avoid liability, providers should ensure, at the point of service, that the ordering or prescribing physician is not excluded(emphasis added).”

 Depending on the setting, non-employed healthcare populations such as a referring, ordering or prescribing provider, can vary in definition and degree of interoperability.
 In the post-acute space, attending physicians occupy a large part of normal operations for care centers and health systems.
 How you are controlling and monitoring external networks is critical, and unfortunately, it is challenging to do this manually or exclusively with government data resources.
-Most likely, you’ll need a data partner or software solution to help get the job done!
+You’ll most likely need a data partner or software solution to help get the job done!

 Here are a few things to keep in mind when you are evaluating your monitoring process or workflow for non-employed physicians and avoiding fines, penalties, and excluded parties: